gabrielStanovsky/Annotating-Non-Restrictive/README.md

 Other files in this repo
 ------------------------

-- classifiers: Contains the code for the classifiers described in the paper.
+- **classifiers** -- Contains the code for the classifiers described in the paper.

-- diffs: The diff files which, in conjunction with the CoNLL data, generates our annotated corpus.
+- **diffs** -- The diff files which, in conjunction with the CoNLL data, generates our annotated corpus.

-- features: The CRF features for each of the training instances, used to train both CRF models.
+- **features** -- The CRF features for each of the training instances, used to train both CRF models.

-- models: pre-trained models, acheiving the results described in the paper.
+- **models** -- Pre-trained models, acheiving the results described in the paper.